Sainkee/tata-1mg-clone/README.md

 # https://sainkee.github.io/tata-1mg-clone/dist/
-# TATA 1MG Clone Project by Group 7
+# TATA 1MG Clone Project

 ### Welcome to the Tata 1MG Clone Project!
 This project aims to replicate the Tata 1MG website, providing users with a platform for accessing health-related services, products, and information.
 In this README, you'll find detailed information about our project.